 1968 - He is promoted to brigadier-general and named as commander-in-chief of the 6th division, headquartered in Iquique in the north of the country.

-1970 - In September, following Salvador Allende's victory in the Chilean presidential vote, United States President Richard M. Nixon orders the Central Intelligence Agency (CIA) to do all it can to prevent Allende from being inaugurated.
+1970 - Following Salvador Allende's victory in the Chilean presidential vote, United States President Richard M. Nixon orders the Central Intelligence Agency (CIA) to do all it can to prevent Allende from being inaugurated.

 Under the supervision of National Security Adviser Henry Kissinger the CIA develops the so-called Track II plan to oust Allende, allocating US$10 million while formally insulating the US embassy in Chile from any involvement.

-The CIA attempts to bribe key Chilean legislators and funds a group of military officers plotting a coup, providing a further payment of US$35,000 following the assassination on 22 October of General Rene Schneider, the commander-in-chief of the army, who had refused to approve the coup plan.
+The CIA attempts to bribe key Chilean legislators and funds a group of military officers plotting a coup.
+A further payment of US$35,000 is made following the assassination on 22 October of General Rene Schneider, the commander-in-chief of the army, who had refused to approve the coup plan.

 One CIA document from October states, "It is firm and continuing policy that Allende be overthrown by a coup. ...
 It is imperative that these actions be implemented clandestinely and securely so that the USG (US Government) and American hand be well hidden."

-Meanwhile, Soviet agents begin to move into Chile in force following Allende's victory.
+Meanwhile, agents from the Soviet Union begin to move into Chile in force following Allende's victory.
 Soviet paramilitary instructors use Chile as a base for the training of insurgents from across Latin America.

-1971 - Blaming the capitalist system for Chile's economic woes, Allende's Popular Unity (UP) coalition government moves quickly to socialise the economy.
+1971 - Blaming the capitalist system for Chile's woes, Allende's Popular Unity (UP) coalition government moves quickly to socialise the economy.
 Foreign-controlled copper mines are fully nationalised.
 The government takes control of large businesses, industries, banks and rural estates.
 The management of many factories is turned over to the workers and the state.
 Salaries and wages are lifted while prices are held down.
 The subsequent growth in demand sees employment levels rise.